ultravideo/rtp-benchmarks/README.md

 ### Parsing Goodput results into a CSV file

 In order to generate a CSV file of the results, you need to transfer the send and receive results to the same folder.
-Then you give this folder as a path to the script.
+After this has been done, you give this folder with `--path` parameter to the `parse.pl` script.
 Make sure the library name is included somewhere in the path or provide the library with `--lib` parameter.
+You need to also provide the size of the encoded file with `--filesize` parameter.
 You can get the filesize with `ls -l` command.
 Here is the simplest usage case for parsing the full goodput results:

 ```
+./parse.pl \
+    --path uvgrtp/results \
+    --parse=csv \
-./parse.pl --path uvgrtp/results --parse=csv --filesize 7495852
+    --filesize 7495852
 ```

 If you haven't renamed the files and the result file matches the pattern `.*(send|recv).*(\d+)threads.*(\d+)fps.*(\d+)rounds.*` you don't have to provide `--role` `--threads` or `--iter` parameters.

-It is also possible to parse individual files, find the best configuration or print the results, but the CSV file is the main usage scenario.
+It is also possible to parse individual files, find the best configuration or print the results, but the CSV file should suite most needs.

 ### Calculate averages latencies for inter, intra and all frames

 Latencies takes in just one file at a time in `--path` parameter.
 This is how you get the average latencies from the benchmarks:

 ```
+./parse.pl \
-./parse.pl --path uvgrtp/results/latencies_hevc_RTP_30fps_10rounds --parse=latency
+    --path uvgrtp/results/latencies_hevc_RTP_30fps_10rounds \
+    --parse=latency
 ```

 ## Papers